WesleyEdwards/mate-champion/TechnicalDetails.md

 - Pure ECS
 - Enhanced Level design
 - More level content, more variation
-- More thought through customization options for the Level Editor
+- More thought-out customization options for the Level Editor
 - Multiplayer option

 ## Lessons learned